Connect with others who understand.

 The History of Food Allergies

 Food allergies have been noted throughout history.
-Chinese emperors Shen Nong and Huang Di recorded their existence as early as 2,500 BCE.
-In ancient Greece, the philosopher Aristotle later observed that some people experienced reactions to fruit that others did not.
-Ancient Greek physician Hippocrates observed that certain foods could cause death in some people.
+Chinese emperors Shen Nong and Huang Di recorded their existence as early as 2,500 B.C.
+In ancient Greece, the philosopher Aristotle observed that some people experienced reactions to fruit that others did not.
+Ancient Greek physician Hippocrates noted that certain foods could cause death in some people.

 Early in the 20th century, American pediatrician Oscar Menderson Schloss developed a skin test to diagnose food allergies.
-The test placed extracted protein from food on the skin to observe a reaction.
-However, the skin test can produce false positives — reactions that indicate a food allergy when the person is not actually allergic.
+The test involved placing extracted protein from food on the skin to observe a reaction.
+However, this skin test can produce false positives — reactions that indicate a food allergy when the person is not actually allergic.
 Many doctors were frustrated by the lack of accuracy.

-The mid-20th century saw scientists study food allergies such as eggs, wheat, tree nuts, peanuts, and dairy.
-Aristotle's centuries-old observations about fruit allergies were tested in a 1942 study.
-The results showed that some people experience oral reactions to raw fruit, now known as oral allergy syndrome.
+In the mid-20th century, scientists studied food allergens such as eggs, wheat, tree nuts, peanuts, and dairy.
+Aristotle’s centuries-old observations about fruit allergies were tested in a 1942 study.
+The results showed that some people have oral reactions to raw fruit, now known as oral allergy syndrome.

 In the mid-1970s, American pediatrician Charles May developed the double-blind oral food challenge, which is considered the gold standard of food allergy diagnosis today.
-In a double-blind oral food challenge, according to Food Allergy Research & Education (FARE), the patient receives increasing doses of the suspected food allergen and a placebo (a harmless substance).
+In a double-blind oral food challenge, a person receives increasing doses of the suspected food allergen and, at a separate time, a placebo (a harmless substance).
+Neither the doctor nor the patient knows which substance is given at which time, to avoid bias in the test results.

-Epinephrine — also known as adrenaline — is a naturally occurring hormone.
-Epinephrine was first synthesized in 1904 by German chemist Friedrich Stolz.
+Epinephrine — also known as adrenaline — is a naturally occurring hormone which was first synthesized in 1904 by German chemist Friedrich Stolz.
 In the 1970s, American scientists Robert Lefkowitz and Brian Kobilka studied how epinephrine works in the body.
-They received the Nobel Prize in Chemistry in 2012.
-Epinephrine is now prescribed in a pen-like device that can be automatically injected into the muscle without needing to measure the medication or prepare a syringe.
-EpiPen and other brands are prescribed to be used in cases of anaphylaxis, a severe reaction to a food or other allergen.
+They received the Nobel Prize in chemistry in 2012.
+Epinephrine is now used to treat anaphylaxis, a severe reaction to a food or other allergen.
+It is prescribed in a pen-like device that can be automatically injected into the muscle without needing to measure the medication or prepare a syringe.

 Studies in the 1990s found that breastfeeding prevented atopic dermatitis and milk allergy in infants.
 This led to the belief that delaying an infant’s exposure to major food allergens (such as peanut, egg, and milk) would allow the immune system to “mature” and decrease the chance for food allergies later.
 Avoidance became standard advice from pediatricians and allergists.
 However, studies in 2015 and 2016 found that early oral introduction to peanuts dramatically reduced the occurrence of peanut allergy in children.
 Early introduction of eggs can also decrease the risk of an egg allergy.
 Early oral introduction has not yet been proven effective with other food allergens.

-Today researchers are studying a type of oral desensitization called oral immunotherapy (OIT).
-OIT introduces minute amounts of allergens to allergic individuals to build up an immune tolerance.
-Several studies have shown a reduction in peanut allergy severity.
-The U.S. Food and Drug Administration (FDA) has approved Palforzia for peanut OIT.
-Many board-certified allergists also perform OIT for other foods, although these therapies are not yet FDA approved.
+Today researchers are studying a type of oral desensitization called oral immunotherapy.
+Oral immunotherapy introduces minute amounts of allergens to allergic individuals to build up an immune tolerance.
+Several studies have shown a reduction in peanut allergy severity with this method.
+The U.S. Food and Drug Administration (FDA) has approved arachis hypogaea allergen powder (Palforzia) for peanut oral immunotherapy.
+Many board-certified allergists also prescribe oral immunotherapy for other foods, although these therapies are not yet FDA-approved.

 How Common Are Food Allergies?

-Between 4 percent and 6 percent of children and approximately 4 percent of adults have a food allergy.
+About 6 percent of children and adults in the U.S. have a food allergy.
 Food allergies are most common in children under age 3.
 Some children outgrow their food allergies.
 Less commonly, an adult develops an allergic reaction to a food they have eaten for years.

-The prevalence of food allergies seems to be increasing, especially in Western countries such Australia, the United Kingdom, and the United States.
-According to the Centers for Disease Control and Prevention, reported cases of food allergies in children under 18 grew by 18 percent from 1997 to 2007 in the U.S.
+The prevalence of food allergies seems to be increasing, especially in Western countries such Australia, the United Kingdom, and the U.S. According to the Centers for Disease Control and Prevention (CDC), reported cases of food allergies in children under 18 grew by 18 percent from 1997 to 2007 in the U.S.

 Which Foods Cause Allergies?

 Nearly any food could cause an allergic reaction.
-However, eight food groups are responsible for 90 percent of food allergies.
-The eight major food allergens and any ingredients derived from them are listed on food labels by law in the U.S. They are:
+However, nine foods are responsible for 90 percent of food allergies.
+The nine major food allergens and any ingredients derived from them are listed on food labels by law in the U.S. They are:

 • Eggs